 Speaking of easy, this chicken salad is perfect for a quick meal prep.
 It’s one of those things I don’t worry about getting together on Sunday because it’s so easy to throw together the night before.
 It tastes best to me when it’s had at least one night to fully sit so the flavors mix together.

-- 2 cans organic canned chicken (I used Nature Valley)
+- 2 cans organic canned chicken (I used Nature Valley) or shredded chicken

 - 1/2 cup chopped celery

 - 1/4 cup compliant mayo (I used Primal Kitchen Foods Avocado Oil Mayo)

 - 1 Tbsp chopped dill

 - Salt and pepper to taste